Italian fashion house Prada buys French tannery

 Prada, which will be controlling partner in the joint venture, said it would not disclose financial details of the deal.

-The tannery, which will be renamed Tannerie Limoges, specialises in lambskin tanning, in particular soft plonge nappa leather.
+The tannery, which will be renamed Tannerie Limoges, specializes in lambskin tanning, in particular soft plonge nappa leather.

 "The tannery is a highly skilled manufacturer with precious know-how and a long tradition," Prada Chief Executive Patrizio Bertelli said in the statement.